Hairy cell leukemia

 Hairy cell leukemia is an uncommon hematological malignancy characterized by an accumulation of abnormal B lymphocytes.
-It is usually classified as a subtype of chronic lymphocytic leukemia (CLL).
-Hairy cell leukemia makes up about 2% of all leukemias, with fewer than 2,000 new cases diagnosed annually in North America and Western Europe combined.
+The incidence of hairy cell leukemia (HCL) is 0.28-0.30 cases per 100,000 people in Europe and the United States and the prevalence is approximately 3.12 cases per 100,000 in Europe with a lower prevalence in Asia, Africa and the Middle East.

+HCL has an indolent course but patients frequently relapse.
+Despite this, with treatment, life expectancy is usually the same as that for the general population.

-Hairy cell leukemia (HCL) was originally described as histiocytic leukemia, malignant reticulosis, or lymphoid myelofibrosis in publications dating back to the 1920s.
+HCL was originally described as histiocytic leukemia, malignant reticulosis, or lymphoid myelofibrosis in publications dating back to the 1920s.
 The disease was formally named leukemic reticuloendotheliosis, and its characterization was significantly advanced by Bertha Bouroncle and colleagues at the Ohio State University College of Medicine in 1958.
-Its common name, which was coined in 1966, is derived from the "hairy" appearance of the malignant B cells under a microscope.
+Its common name, which was coined in 1966, is derived from the "hairy" appearance of the cytoplasmic projections from malignant B cells under a microscope.

 Signs and symptoms

 In HCL, the "hairy cells" (malignant B lymphocytes) accumulate in the bone marrow, interfering with the production of normal white blood cells, red blood cells, and platelets.
 Consequently, patients may develop infections related to low white blood cell count, anemia and fatigue due to a lack of red blood cells, or easy bleeding due to a low platelet count.

 Platelet function may be somewhat impaired in HCL patients, although this does not appear to have any significant practical effect.

 Patients with a high tumor burden may also have somewhat reduced levels of cholesterol, especially in patients with an enlarged spleen.

+Those with HCL rarely have constitutional symptoms such as fevers, chills, weight loss or rigors.
+20-30% may have opportunistic infections due to an impairment in immune function.
+Rarely, in recurrent disease, bone lesions may be present which can be confused for other malignancies such as multiple myeloma.